Skip to main content

 In measuring individual test results, you may use the standard error of measurement (SEm).

 If measuring blood pressure, you could use a digital blood pressure monitor.
-SEm will tell you how much the repeated measures of the same person on the same digital pressure monitor tend to be spread around the person’s “true” score.
+SEm tells you how much repeated measures of the same person on the same digital pressure monitor tend to spread around the person’s “true” score.

 Pitfalls to keep an eye on

-We hate to break it to you, but dependent and independent variables aren't the only variables that may influence the outcome of your experiment.
+Dependent and independent variables aren’t the only variables that can influence the outcome of your experiment.
 Several others can, too.

 Here are a few to be aware of: